 Why do people keep coming back to Safe Responsible Movers?
-For one thing, they really live up to their name, according to more than 100 enthusiastic eyewitness accounts.
+For one thing, they really live up to their name, according to nearly 200 enthusiastic eyewitness accounts.
 And they can be an especially attractive option for people who need to cover some distance and don’t want to worry about travel time increasing the cost—SRM offers a fixed travel fee.
 Yelpers report smooth moves in the metro area and beyond.

 If You’re Moving Cross-Country

 We gave The Other Guys a Best of Boston Home award for their superior moving, storage, and packing services.
 But they don’t just go the extra mile with their Massachusetts moves: They’ve proven themselves to be a go-to company for out-of-state and even cross-country relocations, with a high percentage of their five-star reviews describing moves between Boston and such far-flung locales as Brooklyn, Bloomington, and Philadelphia.